pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 ### RACE Profile

-The RACE profile is used to set ALL strip LEDs to the selected color for racing, i.e. to identify quads based on LED color.
+The RACE profile is used to set ALL LEDs to the selected color for racing, i.e. to identify helis based on LED color.
 The LED color is fixed and no other information is displayed.

 ### BEACON Profile